 - Any person may become a member by payment of dues.
 Only members may vote and hold office in the Society.

-- On or before January 31 of each year, each member shall pay to the Executive Secretary an annual fee as dues, in an amount fixed by the Executive Committee.
+- Each year, each member shall pay to the Secretary/Treasurer an annual fee as dues, in an amount fixed by the Executive Committee.
 A member who does not pay dues within the time prescribed shall forfeit the rights of membership (as hereinafter specified) while default continues; but these rights shall be restored on the payment of all arrears.
-A member whose dues are in arrears on January 31 of the second year shall be automatically dropped from the rolls of the Society.
+A member whose dues are in arrears on January 31 of the second year of not paying dues shall be automatically dropped from the rolls of the Society.

 Article 3: Officers & Committees

 - The Officers shall be a President, a Vice President, and an Immediate Past President.
 The Vice President shall have the additional title of President-Elect.

-- Beginning in January 2009, the President shall serve for two years and shall take office at the conclusion of the annual meeting held in alternate years.
+- The President shall serve for two years and shall take office at the conclusion of the annual meeting held in alternate years.
 Following the end of his or her term, the President shall serve an additional two years as Immediate Past President.
-The President shall preside at meetings of the Society and of the Executive Committee, shall appoint such nonelective committees as may be required, and shall be empowered to make an interim appointment to fill a vacancy in any office until elections can be held.
+The President shall preside at meetings of the Society and of the Executive Committee, shall appoint such non-elective committees as may be required, and shall be empowered to make an interim appointment to fill a vacancy in any office until elections can be held.